Racism and Violence: Using Your Power as a Parent to Support Children Aged Two to Five

 Mommy/Daddy will keep you safe.
 That is our job.
 Your job is to be a kid and have fun.
 We love you and we will keep you safe.
 There are many people—black people, white people, and kind police officers—who are also working to make sure you are safe.

-Remember, it’s okay if you don’t know the answer to your child’s questions.
+If you don’t know the answer to your child’s question, that’s okay.
 These are complex issues.
 It builds your child’s trust in you when you are open about not always knowing the answer.

 Your child may be upset or confused following these challenging discussions.
 Watch for these signs and respond with extra support, hugs, and time together so that your child feels secure.
 Point out positive, supportive members of her community (family members, religious leaders, teachers, home visitors, physicians and others) who also care for and nurture your child.
 Let children know they have a network of people who are there for them.

 How to Help Your Child Respond to Traumatic or Scary Experiences